Skip to main content

 March 3, 2026

-A $500,000 grant from the Golden LEAF Foundation will equip a nursing simulation and clinical learning lab at App State’s Hickory campus.
+App State has been awarded $500,000 in Golden LEAF Foundation funding, which will equip a nursing simulation and clinical learning lab at the App State Hickory campus.
 The new space will support App State’s nursing program — including the Doctor of Nursing Practice program, launching this fall — and serve as a hub for interprofessional health care education.

 • App State's Dr. JP Jameson honored for advancing rural mental health care across Western NC